plawlost/yazzone/data/essays/mvp.md

 You just build.
 Not to prove anything.
 Because building is the thing you're good at now, and you might as well do it for reasons that are actually yours.

-The best founders learned to believe in themselves because no one else was going to.
+The best builders learned to believe in themselves because no one else was going to.
 The question is whether they can eventually let someone else believe in them too.